-The Douglas DC-2 was a 14-seat, twin-engine airliner produced by the American company Douglas Aircraft Corporation starting in 1934 to compete with the Boeing 247.
+The Douglas DC-2 was a 14-seat, twin-engine airliner produced from 1934 by the American company Douglas Aircraft Corporation to compete with the Boeing 247.
 In 1935 Douglas produced a larger version called the DC-3, which became one of the most successful aircraft in history.

 In the early 1930s, fears about the safety of wooden aircraft structures compelled the American aviation industry to develop all-metal types.
 With the United Airlines having a monopoly on the Boeing 247, rival Transcontinental and Western Air issued a specification for an all-metal tri-motor.
 The response of the Douglas Aircraft Company was more radical.
 When it flew on July 1, 1933, the prototype DC-1 had a highly robust tapered wing, a retractable undercarriage, and only two 690 hp (515 kW) Wright radial engines driving variable-pitch propellers.
 It seated 12 passengers.